dominodatalab/python-domino/README.md

 -   *auth_token:* (Optional) Authentication token.

--   The authentication preference should always be given to the API proxy.
+-   The authentication preference should be given to the API proxy.
     If it’s not passed, then the authentication token takes precedence, then the path to the domino token file, otherwise the API key is used.
 If none of these four parameters are passed, then preference is given to the Api Proxy from the